JFS Delaware Receives Public Health Recognition Award

 Jewish Family Services of Delaware received the Delaware Academy of Medicine / Delaware Public Health Association’s Public Health Recognition Award for their multi-faceted social services.
 The Academy/DPHA noted the work Jewish Family Services of Delaware does with case management, counseling, outpatient therapy, workforce development, prevention education, and refugee resettlement.
 Refugee resettlement in particular led to Jewish Family Services’ nomination.

-Basha Silverman, CEO of Jewish Family Services of Delaware, had this to say in response to receiving the award:
+In response to receiving the award, Basha Silverman, CEO of Jewish Family Services of Delaware, said:

-“We are especially humbled to be here tonight with all of you and honored to be accepting this esteemed award…We provide a network of support for families and individuals at times in their lives when they are vulnerable. without regard to race, ethnicity, socioeconomic status, religion, sexual orientation, or gender expression.
-At JFS we believe we are all responsible for one another and we are committed to strengthening the lives of our most underserved populations…JFS believes that everyone has the right to raise their families in safety and we are committed to helping them [refugees] set up a life and a home here in Delaware.”
+“We are especially humbled to be here tonight with all of you and honored to be accepting this esteemed award…We provide a network of support for families and individuals at times in their lives when they are vulnerable, regardless of their race, ethnicity, socioeconomic status, religion, sexual orientation, or gender expression.
+At JFS, we believe we are all responsible for one another and we are committed to strengthening the lives of our most underserved populations…JFS believes that everyone has the right to raise their families in safety and we are committed to helping them [refugees] set up a life and a home here in Delaware.”

 The keynote speaker was Darshak Sanghavi of OptumLabs.
 Mr. Sanghavi is an award-winning medical educator who has published dozens of scientific papers on medical issues around the world.
 In addition, Mr. Sanghavi often speaks on NBC’s Today, in addition to writing for Slate, the New York Times, Boston Globe, and the Washington Post.

 Dr. Nicholas J. Pettrelli, MD, FACS of the Helen F. Graham Cancer Center won the Lewis B. Flinn President’s Award for his 17 years of service developing the cancer center into a national leader of cancer research and treatment.